melanga/resizeandconvert/README.md

 # resizeandconvert

-This script read throught a directory and convert .tiff image files to png.
+This script read throught a directory and convert .tiff image files to .png.